jhpce-jhu/jhpce_mkdocs/docs/sw/sas.md

----
-tags:
-  - in-progress
----

 # SAS

 ## We Have A SAS Partition

 We have a limited number of licenses.
+They run on computers with limited amounts of RAM.
+The command `slurmpic -p sas` will display the current resources used out of total available.

 Please use this partition by specifying `-p sas` when submitting your jobs.
 You can see the available resources in this partition with the command `slurmpic -p sas` If your job will not fit in the partition or you want to run your job in a PI partition you are authorized to use, you can use a different one.

 ## Other ways to access SAS
-SAS is available in a virtual Windows environment called SAFE.
-For small jobs, or collaborating with others, or if you don't have SAS installed on your personal computer, you might want to register for this free service.
+SAS is available in a virtual Windows environment called SAFE maintained by Hopkins central IT.
+For small jobs, or collaborating on files with private personal information with others, or if you don't have SAS installed on your personal computer, you might want to register for this free service (you have to wait for someone to create your account).

 [Here is a link](../access/access-overview.md#safe-desktop) to information about SAFE.